 We believe that ESG and climate change-related factors can impact the ability of some assets or securities to meet investment objectives and provide optimal outcomes for our members.
 It’s appropriate that we give clear recognition to the risks that ESG factors represent to potential investment outcomes.

-Our investment process takes ESG issues into account
+Our investment strategy takes ESG issues into account

-We consider ESG factors when hiring investment managers
+We consider ESG factors when appointing and monitoring investment managers

-When appointing investment managers, together with our asset consultant(s), we apply the following due diligence principles:
+When selecting and appointing active investment managers, together with our asset consultant(s), we apply the following due diligence principles in relation to ESG:

 - We review the manager's philosophy in relation to ESG and how this translates to consideration of ESG factors in their investment process